-For LPG (vapor withdrawal) and natural gas, the maximum permissible fuel supply pressure is 20 inches WC and the recommended minimum is 7 inches WC.
+For LPG (vapor withdrawal) and NG, the maximum permissible fuel supply pressure is 13.6 inches WC (3.4 kPa) and the recommended minimum is 7 inches WC (1.7 kPa).

-For LPG (liquid withdrawal), the maximum permissible fuel supply pressure is 300 psi (2,070 kPa) under any operating condition.
+For LPG (liquid withdrawal), the maximum permissible fuel supply pressure is 312 psi (2,153 kPa) under any operating condition.

 AWARNING Gaseous fuel leaks into an inadequately ventilated space can lead to explosive accumulations of gas.
 Natural gas rises when released into the air and can accumulate under overhanging hoods and inside housings and buildings.
-LPG sinks when released into the air and can accumulate inside housings and basements and other below-grade spaces.
+LPG sinks when released into the air and can accumulate inside housings, basements and other below-grade spaces.
 Precautions must be taken to prevent gas leaks and the accumulation of gaseous fuel in the event of a leak.